luau-lang/rfcs/docs/syntax-key-destructuring.md

 ### Syntax for destructuring

 Many syntaxes have been proposed for destructuring.
-The most significant problem with any proposal is that is must be unambiguous to the reader whether or not the destructor is for **dictionaries** or for **arrays**.
+The most significant problem with any proposal is that it must be unambiguous to the reader whether or not the destructor is for **dictionaries** or for **arrays**.

 An intuitive suggestion is `local { a, b } = t`, but this syntax fails this test--it is not obvious if this is `local a = t.a` or `local a = t[1]`, regardless of whatever syntax is chosen for array destructuring (should it exist).